About This Chapter

 19. Yellow Fever Virus: Structure and Function

 In this lesson, we'll discuss the parts of the yellow fever virus' structure and what functions those parts perform during infection and replication.
-We'll also learn about symptoms and treatment of the disease, called yellow fever, that the yellow fever virus causes.
+We'll also learn about symptoms and treatment of the disease that the yellow fever virus causes.

 20. Hepatitis A Virus: Structure and Function